 It’s true that right now, many Americans are collecting more money on unemployment than they earned while working, thanks to the $600 federal benefit Congress put in the CARES Act.
 In theory, that cash could be a powerful disincentive to return to their job—why go back to the grind when you can make more staying at home with your family?—and in fact, the Congressional Budget Office forecast that the payments would depress employment in 2021.

 But when they’ve actually looked at the data so far, economists have found scant evidence that unemployment payments are presently having a large impact on the job market.
 If they were, you would expect hiring to be faster right now in states where benefits are skimpier compared with what people earn working.
 It’s not obvious that that’s the case.
-Evercore ISI’s Ernie Tedeschi—Twitter’s favorite source of speedy macro analysis—found that between April and May, unemployment dropped slightly quicker in states where unemployment is less generous compared with the typical wage, but the difference wasn’t statistically significant.
+Evercore ISI’s Ernie Tedeschi—Twitter’s favorite source of speedy macro analysis—found that between April and May, unemployment dropped slightly quicker in states where UI was less generous compared with the typical wage, but the difference wasn’t statistically significant.
 In a much more formal draft paper recently presented at the Brookings Institution, a group of economists found that there were fewer layoffs and rehiring actually seemed to be going faster in states where benefits were relatively more generous.
 Likewise, they found that at small businesses, employee hours collapsed further and have recovered slower in states where unemployment benefits replace a smaller share of the typical wage.
 “This is the opposite of the pattern one would expect if either were importantly driven by labor supply responses to UI generosity,” the paper notes.

 Why wouldn’t unemployment benefits effect on hiring much, when it seems logical that they might?
 The most obvious explanation is that, for the moment, labor supply isn’t really a problem for the economy; labor demand is.
 Businesses are hiring slowly, because the coronavirus is still ripping through the country and they are only able to partially reopen.